Wednesday, February 7, 2007

 There is really no reason you should shell out any dough for travel vaccines unless you're getting something exotic, which pretty much means Rabies or Typhoid.
 There's some other exotic vaccines (did you know there's a vaccine for the Plague?), but they're generally needed only in very specific circumstances, or are considered ineffective for adults.
 I paid for Typhoid, but I wasn't working with wild animals , so I passed on Rabies.

 You can also get a Hep A, Meningococcal, Chickenpox, HPV, and/or Pneumococcal vaccine, which are supposed to only be given out to certain demographics they consider "at-risk."
 Meningococcal and Pneumococal I didn't think I needed, I've had the Chicken Pox, and the HPV vaccine is only for women, but I wanted Hep A. I was prepared to be an "at-risk" group if they asked me, but they never did.
 The first few times they said they were out, and the third time they sent me upstairs for the vaccine without asking me anything.
 Get there early and you've got a better chance.
 Hep A won't kill you, but it'll ruin your vacation.
 Hep A is a two-shot series - same advice as Hep B applies.
 I'm guessing this same general "don't ask, don't tell, smoke em' if you've got em' " deal applies to other vaccines also.
-It's not like the "at-risk" catagories are super-narrow groupings where the clinic will require some kind of proof or documentation.
+It's not like the "at-risk" categories are super-narrow groupings where the clinic will require some kind of proof or documentation.
 For instance, just being a smoker puts you in the "at-risk" group for Pneumococcal, and being a gay male puts you in the at-risk group for Hep A.

 Another one you might need is Yellow Fever, depending on what country you're going to (Yellow Fever is endemic to Tropical South America and Africa).
 This actually has it's own certificate, and is a required vaccination in some circumstances.
 The thing is, countries that require Yellow Fever vaccination only require it if you're coming from an at-risk country.
 And the United States is not an at-risk country.
 So head over to your first destination, and get a Yellow Fever vaccine there.
 In all probability it'll be free.
 I can only vouch for this method in Argentina, where it was as simple as going to the tourist booth and asking where I could get a Yellow Fever vaccine.